 - Connect to the printer using the correct interface: telnet for the TSP100, web browser for the SP700

-- Login using the username and password (root / public by default)
+- Login using the username and password.
+By default these are:

 - Edit the IP address to a desired address outside of the DHCP scope of your router.
 Enter the subnet mask and gateway given in the test-print from step 1 above.